Annual Events

 February

 Annual celebration of Cub Scouting's birthday and the Pack as a whole.
-The biggest formal Pack gathering of the year.
+Typically the biggest formal Pack gathering of the year.

-Cub Scouting was founded in February 1930, and Packs across the country celebrate with a Blue & Gold Banquet each February.
-Ours is a sit-down meal where families come together to recognize each Scout’s progress over the program year, hear about upcoming events, and welcome any Webelos crossing over to a Scouts BSA Troop in the spring.
+Cub Scouting was founded in February 1930, and Packs across the country celebrate with a Blue & Gold Banquet each year.
+Ours is a gathering where families come together to recognize each Scout’s progress over the program year, present rank awards, and hear about upcoming events.

 Scout Sunday